vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 1151 (from Vi.
 Dh.).
 Sarrakāmārāpti vrata—This has twelve series from K.; fast on

-Kr̥ttikā falling on K. pūrṇimā and worship Narasimha with gandha, flowers &c. for a year; at year's end donate a white cow with a white calf and silver; he would be free from enemies; from Mārg. onwards to Āśv., one has to fast on the nakṣatra after which the pūrṇimās are named and worship Kr̥ṣṇa and his forms and aratūras under different names (such as Ananta in Mārg., Baladeva in P., Varāha in M. and so on); the gifts made at year's end are different; these yield all desires, remove sins and lead to heaven; HV II.
+Kr̥ttikā falling on K. pūrṇimā and worship Narasiṁha with gandha, flowers &c. for a year; at year's end donate a white cow with a white calf and silver; he would be free from enemies; from Mārg. onwards to Āśv., one has to fast on the nakṣatra after which the pūrṇimās are named and worship Kr̥ṣṇa and his forms and aratūras under different names (such as Ananta in Mārg., Baladeva in P., Varāha in M. and so on); the gifts made at year's end are different; these yield all desires, remove sins and lead to heaven; HV II.

 655-659 (from Vi.
 Dh. ).
 Sarvagandha-( lit. all fragrant substances ).
 They are variously